A Game for the Ages

 Eleven members of the Wembley squad from last term are still with Rovers.
 Though neither is likely to feature in the playoffs, Manny Monthe and Drissa Traoré also formed an essential part of the Forest Green spine that day before joining Tranmere this season.

-Accordingly, there is a wealth of playoff experience within this group.
-Some of the lessons dispensed last year are fresh, raw and uncomfortable, but you often learn more in defeat than in victory, and there’s a serious hunger for redemption amongst us.
+There is a wealth of playoff experience within this group.
+Some of the lessons dispensed last year are fresh, raw and uncomfortable, but you often learn more in defeat than in victory, and there’s a serious hunger for redemption.

 From an objective standpoint, this is David versus Goliath.
 The odds are heavily stacked in our favour.
 Ebbsfleet finished sixth in the regular season, eight points adrift of Rovers.
-They then endured more than 120 minutes of gruelling football away from home, plus a mentally draining penalty shootout.
+They then endured more than 120 minutes of gruelling football away from home, plus a mentally draining penalty shootout, zapping their energy at a crucial time.

 When the semi-final begins at noon on Saturday, barely 62 hours will have elapsed since Ebbsfleet’s qualification.
 In that time, they will be tasked with recovering from one exhausting match; travelling almost 70 miles home; preparing tactically to face a well-rested Tranmere team; journeying a further 240 miles up to Birkenhead; and readying themselves to face a crowd of more than 10,000 baying spectators.